 Should you feel easily depressed, or exhibit any form of emotional “numbness” or unresponsive to emotional triggers, then it is recommended to stop taking Ashwagandha completely.

-Tongkat Ali provides an alternative to Ashwagandha as studies showed that it may reduce stress, anxiety and depression by reducing cortisol levels and boost dopamine in your brain (both cortical and hippocampal).
-Tongkat Ali produces similar calming effects and boosts in overall mood on mildly stressed test participants.
+Tongkat Ali provides an alternative to Ashwagandha as studies showed that it may reduce stress, anxiety and depression by reducing cortisol levels and increasing dopamine in your brain (both cortical and hippocampal).
+Tongkat Ali does not disrupt your serotonin receptors, and prolactin nor does it suppress your cortisol levels, but it produces similar calming effects that are not detrimental to your mental health if taken long term compared to ashwagandha.

 Can Ashwagandha be used as a treatment for depression?